solital/documentation/mkdocs/docs/url.md

 }
 ```

-As mentioned earlier, you can also use the `Url` object to show specific parts of the url or control what part of the url you want.
+As mentioned earlier, you can also use the `Uri` object to show specific parts of the url or control what part of the url you want.

 ```php
 # Grab the query-string parameter id from the current-url.